 Antiviral medications such as aciclovir, famciclovir and valaciclovir are the most effective to treat those infected with HSV-1.
 However, despite reducing the intensity and frequency of symptoms, they do not cure the infection.

-The different types of resistant osteoarticular infections treated in the unit are:
+The different types of resistant osteoarticular infections treated are:

 Osteomyelitis/osteitis of haematogenous origin and which are resistant to medical and surgical treatment: